-UW-Milwaukee College of Nursing attracts some of the best and brightest students.
+UW-Milwaukee School of Nursing attracts some of the best and brightest students.

 Eligible incoming freshmen can apply to either the Nursing Scholars Program or Honors College, as well as the Health Care Living Learning Community.